ibm-cloud-docs/cloud-object-storage/satellite/about-satellite.md

 {{site.data.keyword.cos_full_notm}} for {{site.data.keyword.satellitelong_notm}} offers users the flexibility to run a managed {{site.data.keyword.cos_short}} service on client-owned on-premises infrastructure, edge locations or third-party public cloud infrastructure.
 {: shortdesc}

-This introductory offering of {{site.data.keyword.cos_short}} for {{site.data.keyword.satelliteshort}} is limited in capabilities and will be expanded on in the future as adoption increases.
+This introductory offering of {{site.data.keyword.cos_short}} for {{site.data.keyword.satelliteshort}} is limited in capabilities and will be expanded on in the future.
 Keep in mind that not all APIs or connected services may work in the same fashion as {{site.data.keyword.cos_short}} on {{site.data.keyword.cloud_notm}}.
 {:important}

 Essentially, provisioning an instance of {{site.data.keyword.cos_short}} for {{site.data.keyword.satelliteshort}} provides the same familiar interfaces of {{site.data.keyword.cos_full_notm}} outside of {{site.data.keyword.cloud_notm}}.